RubenLancho/RubenLancho/README.md

 ### Hi there 👋

-My name is Rubén, I'm from Spain and I'm an Full Stack developer.
+My name is Rubén, I'm from Spain and I'm an Freelance Full Stack Developer.

 * Currently working for freelance Sotware developer
 * I have a [Google Play channel](https://play.google.com/store/apps/developer?id=Lancho) with Ionic.